emprax/St8-ment/docs/README(old).md

 ## Introduction

-A more flexible state/state-machine pattern library for SOLID state pattern design.
-Achieved by separating the state-object and the action + transitioning system into individual components.
-These transitions can be viewed as request-handlers in a request-to-handler model.
-They respond to the input of an action and determine how a state transitions into other states.
+A dynamic state/state-machine pattern library for SOLID state pattern design.
+Achieved by separating the state-object and the action + transitioning system (here called the transitioners) into individual components.
+The transitioners can be viewed as request-handlers in a request-to-handler model.
+They respond to the input of an action and determine how a state transitions into other chosen states.
+An action and the respected state-object itself are combined into a transaction which is the actual request model.
+There the actions are labels as well as models at the same time.
+These contain the data for the requests.

-Previously, the library provided a V1 and V2 version.
-However, because of some new insights into the matter, the whole library has gained an total overhaul.
-Use a version before 2.0.0 to use of the previous setup.
-The [documentation](./docs/README(old).md) regarding that setup has been relocated to the /docs section.

-This version of the documentation will concern the overhauled version of the St8-ment library.
+The library provides a V1 and V2 version.
+The V1 is closely modelled after the State Design Pattern, whereas the V2 version is more or less the StateMachine version of this pattern.
+The V2 focusses less on the behavior in the state itself, something the V1 version does.
+Because of this, the state does not contain specific dependencies, in contrast to the V1 version where the state contains the transitioner-provider object.
+The state in V1 can thus only be created by the means of deriving them from dependency injection registrations.
+The V2 version does not place this emphasis on the state object and by this provides the possibility to use simple mapping from 1 state to another inside the provided transitioners.
+Conclusively this comes down to that the V1 version does not provide this possibility as the state holds the logic to determine which transitioners to use.
+Following that the context should at that point be more responsible for the data.
+The V2 provides more freedom as the state object is now more suitable to hold transient data similar to the action objects.

 ## Table of content